oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ## Add Authentication with Okta's Sign-In Widget

 [Okta's Sign-in Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget) is a JavaScript library that gives you a full-featured and customizable login widget that can be added to any website.
 With just a few lines of code, you can implement a login flow to your app.

 ### Configure a New Okta application

-To use the Okta Sign-in Widget, you must first have an Okta developer account.
-If you don't have one you can [create a free account](https://developer.okta.com/signup/).
-After you are logged in, click on the **Applications** tab and then **Create App Integration** button.

-Select **OIDC - OpenID Connect** -> **Single-Page Application** and click on the **Next** button.
-Select **Implicit (hybrid)** as the **Grant type** and un-check **Authorization Code**.
-Now, Enter `http://localhost:8080/` as your **Sign-in redirect URIs**.
-Finally, select **Allow everyone in your organization to access** as the **Controlled access** and click on the **Save** button.

-Your Application settings should look similar to this:

-{% img blog/vanilla-js/app-settings.png alt:"SPA App Settings" width:"600" %}{: .center-image }
+{% include setup/cli.md type="spa" loginRedirectUri="http://localhost:8080" %}

 ### Enable CORS

-Now, [enable CORS](https://developer.okta.com/docs/guides/enable-cors/main/) for `http://localhost:8080/` in your Okta Admin Dashboard.
+If you used the Admin Console to create the app, ensure that you [enable CORS](https://developer.okta.com/docs/guides/enable-cors/main/) for `http://localhost:8080`.

 ### Install the Widget for Secure Authentication